Shoe Trading License in Dubai: Cost and Requirements

 Setup Costs, Steps, and Licensing Requirements

-There is no minimum share capital requirement for most free zone trading licences at Dubai South, which lowers the barrier to entry considerably compared to mainland company formation.
+There is no minimum share capital requirement for most free zone trading licenses at Dubai South, which lowers the barrier to entry considerably compared to mainland company formation.
 Total setup costs will vary depending on the number of visas required and the type of facility selected, but the overall investment is competitive relative to other regional free zones.

 Step 1: Reserve your company name with the free zone authority